-“Part of me thinks, yeah I’d stick a fiver in a card rather than the mission to find a reasonably priced gift that I’m not sure birthday child wants.
+“Part of me thinks, yeah I’d stick a fiver in a card rather than [go on] the mission to find a reasonably priced gift that I’m not sure the birthday child wants.
 BUT the Brit in me is recoiling in horror at the idea of asking other parents to give my child cash in order to reimburse the big gift I’d bought my child.”

 “I’m not saying it’s wrong,” she elaborated.
 “I actually wouldn’t mind doing it, just hate the idea of asking for money I suppose.”

 Grabby or genius?

 The mum went on to ask others if they were supportive of the fiver party or thought it turned birthdays into a transaction.
 Other parents were divided over whether the fiver party trend was helpful … or showed bad manners.

 Some parents thought asking for money was entitled and ill-mannered.

 “It seems a bit joyless to me for little kiddies!” another parent posted.
 “My children like seeing what their specific friends get them.”

 “I would’ve happily stuck a fiver a card until I was ASKED for one in the invite,” a commenter admitted.
 “I realise that it is pragmatic but I’m just allergic to presumption and grabby-ness.”

 “I don’t like it,” someone else responded.
 “For me, it’s not really in the spirit of gift giving.
 It’s all about maximising what you can do with the money the guests would spend on a present.
 Not a good thing to teach kids in my view.”

 But others noted that this trend eliminates unwanted gifts, saves money and means the birthday child enjoys a gift they really want.